 Our board

-Samantha Bedford, Treasurer
+Samantha Bedford, Convener and Treasurer

 Samantha has worked in digital innovation for over 20 years with brands such as Match.com and Vodafone.
 More recently Samantha was responsible for innovation and new ways of working at Virgin Money.
 She is a passionate advocate of women in technology and is a trustee with Scotland Women in Technology.
 Samantha is also a mindfulness teacher.
 She enjoys running, yoga and vegan cooking and strives to live as sustainably as she can.